Experimental graybox quantum system identification and control

 Quantum technology promises to deliver exponentially faster computation, provably secure communications, and high-precision sensing \cite{leuchs2019quantum}.
-However, during the fabrication and operation of a quantum device, there are many factors that can significantly impact its fuctionality, requiring characterization and control techniques to achieve high-level performance.
-Generally, we are interested in uncovering the unknown relation between the control and the Hamiltonian governing the device, and then utilize this information to drive the device towards a desired target.
+However, during the fabrication and operation of a quantum device, there are many factors that can significantly impact its functionality, requiring characterization and control techniques to achieve high-level performance.
+Generally, we are interested in uncovering the unknown relation between the control and the Hamiltonian governing the device, and then utilizing this information to drive the device toward a desired target.
 Typical targets include unitary gates, a specific Hamiltonian, or certain output probability distributions.